 The ninth ranked UAA assassin known as Dr. Peace enjoys singing, gun play, and most of all, killing.
 Real name Pastel Brankino, Dr. Peace comes armed with his golden voice, and his golden pistols.
 The 50 year old man is introduced on the pitcher's mound, singing a song written by Suda 51 called " The Virgin Child Makes Her Wish Without Feeling Anything".
 It is a good thing that Suda's job is making videogames and not writing song titles.
 Peace explains how he spent the money Travis paid as an entrance fee to the fight, telling of his relationship with his daughter, Jennifer.

 Dr. Peace has a vicious charge up shot that Travis has got to dodge to stay alive.
-He must be wary of his shooting tricks, his fancy manoeuvres cause a distraction as bullets fly every which way.
-After receiving a large wound at the hand of Travis, he dies while speaking his daughters name one last time.
+He must be wary of his shooting tricks, as his fancy manoeuvres cause a distraction as bullets fly every which way.
+After receiving a large wound at the hand of Travis, he dies while speaking his daughter's name one last time.